 Since the mid-20th century, it has been recognized that the growth of prostate tumors is in large part mediated by an activated AR.
 Generally, there are three means of activating the AR.
 First, androgens such as dihydrotestosterone can activate AR by binding to its LBD.
 Second, CRPC can be driven by variants of AR that lack an LBD, are constitutively activated, and consequently do not require androgen for activation.
 A third mechanism, of less certain clinical significance, may involve certain signaling pathways that activate AR independent of androgen activity.
 Generally, current drugs for the treatment of prostate cancer are directed against the first mechanism by either (i) interfering with the production of androgen, or (ii) preventing androgen from binding to the LBD.
-Over time, these approaches eventually fail due to mechanisms of resistance which all involve the LBD end of the receptor, whether at the DNA (AR amplification or LBD mutations) or RNA level (emergence of AR splice variants).
+Over time, these approaches eventually fail due to mechanisms of resistance which involve the LBD end of the receptor, whether at the DNA (AR amplification or LBD mutations) or RNA level (emergence of AR splice variants).
+With respect to the development of alternative pathway mechanisms of AR activation, tumors might also be insensitive to anti-androgen activity.
+Finally, in patients who have been treated for years with various anti-androgen therapies, genomic changes may lead to additional, non-AR-related oncogenic drivers, also insensitive to inhibition of AR biology.

-The Company believes that through their potential to block androgen-driven gene transcription by using a unique mechanism involving the NTD and thereby bypassing these known mechanisms of resistance to current antiandrogens, the Aniten series of compounds hold the potential to be effective in cases where current therapies have failed.
+The Company believes that through their potential to block androgen-driven gene transcription by using a unique mechanism involving the NTD and thereby bypassing these known mechanisms of resistance to current antiandrogens, the aniten series of compounds hold the potential to be effective in cases where LBD-based mechanisms of resistance to second generation antiandrogens in otherwise AR-driven disease are operating.
 The results from both extensive preclinical studies and the initial clinical experience support the Company's belief.
-In preclinical studies, the Aniten series of compounds has been observed to shrink prostate cancer xenografts, including tumors both sensitive and resistant to the second-generation antiandrogens such as enzalutamide.
+In preclinical studies, the aniten series of compounds has been observed to shrink AR-dependent prostate cancer xenografts, including tumors both sensitive and resistant to the second-generation antiandrogens such as enzalutamide.
 Plasma PSA level declines were observed in the initial results of the Phase I study of EPI-7386 as described below.
-Importantly with respect to the potential advantage for combinations of the Company's Aniten compounds with currently approved antiandrogens to inhibit AR-driven biology more completely than AR inhibition from either end of the receptor alone.
+Importantly with respect to the potential clinical application of NTD inhibition, recent studies by the Company and its collaborators have also suggested the potential advantage for combinations of the Company's aniten compounds with currently approved antiandrogens to inhibit AR-driven biology more completely than AR inhibition from either end of the receptor alone.
+This hypothesis is supported by the clinical trial results obtained in recent years of the superior overall survival obtained with initial combination therapy with ADT and latest generation anti-androgens relative to the administration of these two therapies sequentially.